dessmadre/commercejs-w-next/README.md

 ## Challenges

 Learning the Commerce.js interface was important I had an issue where I wasn't receiving shipping options during checkout.
 It turned out that I forgot to click on a setting which allowed that information to display.
 In order to to persist the data from Commer.js I implement state-managment with React's Context Api which allowed to me cache the data.
 I had difficulty with the implentation of it, but got it to work in the end.

-## Tech Used

-This app is built using Next.js, it fetches data from a Commerce.js database.
-State is managed using React's Context API.
-Components are styled using Tailwind CSS and and animated using Framer-Motion.